SuyashLakhotia/NTUOSS-AngularJSWorkshop/README.md

 </p>
 ```

-By default, this will search all the field in the `person` objects (i.e. `name` & `country`).
+By default, this will search all the fields in the `person` object (i.e. `name` & `country`).
 In order to force it to only search for the string in a particular field, the field name has to be specified in the model like so:

 ```html
 <input type="text" ng-model="search.country"/>